The Monthly ARPSC Hospital Net

-The EMC Net assures that trained amateur radio operators are ready to assist in time of need and are familiar with the hospitals and their exact equipment, entrance procedures, capabilities, and limitations.
+The net also assures that trained amateur radio operators are ready to assist in time of need and are familiar with the hospitals and their exact equipment, entrance procedures, capabilities, and limitations.

 Mission